08wparker/survival_benefit_kidney/README.md

 <sup>1</sup> University of Chicago

-A commissioned paper for **A Fairer and More Equitable, Cost-Effective, and Transparent System of Donor Organ Procurement, Allocation, and Distribution**, an ad-hoc study committee of the National Academies of Sciences, Engineering, and Medicine.
+A commissioned paper for [A Fairer and More Equitable, Cost-Effective, and Transparent System of Donor Organ Procurement, Allocation, and Distribution](https://www.nationalacademies.org/our-work/a-fairer-and-more-equitable-cost-effective-and-transparent-system-of-donor-organ-procurement-allocation-and-distribution), an ad-hoc study committee of the National Academies of Sciences, Engineering, and Medicine.

 September, 2021